varigence/docs/bimlflex/user-guide/orchestration.md

 Where the logged execution id matches that of the successful package the ExecutionStatus will be set to `S` for success and the NextLoadStatus (the status that controls the actions of the next execution) is set to `P` for process.

-This means that the package is ready for a normal run on the following execution and doesn’t need to perform a rollback.
+This means that the package is ready for a normal run on the following execution and doesn't need to perform a rollback.

 ### Batch Level Success